 - Any mark that violates public morals or public order

-- Flags similar to that of any country, international organisations, governments which cannot be used unless authorised by a foreign authority.
+- Flags similar to that of any country, international organizations, and governments cannot be used unless authorized by a foreign authority.
 Emblems and logos of a similar kind are prohibited

-- Logos of the Red Cross or the Red Crescent or any other imitation of such similar organisations is prohibited.
+- Logos of the Red Cross or the Red Crescent or any other imitation of such similar organizations is prohibited.

 - Marks that are similar to symbols having a purely religious character

-- Use of Geographic names that may cause confusion as to the origin of a product or service is also prohibited
+- Use of Geographic names that may confuse as to the origin of a product or service is also prohibited

 - National Medals, International Medals, Banknotes as well as coins

-- A translated version of a well-known mark or an already registered trademark if such translation would cause confusion to the consumers.
+- A translated version of a well-known mark or an already registered trademark if such translation would confuse the consumers.

 There are some documents to be provided before registering a trademark.
 Additional info also may have to be submitted.